 A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
 This review of ProBit consists of four parts: general info, fees, deposit methods and security.

-ProBit is an exchange registered in the Seychelles that launched in November 2018.
+ProBit is an exchange from the Seychelles that launched in November 2018.
 Out of all exchanges in our Exchange List, there are a few others registered there as well (e.g. PrimeXBT, BaseFEX, Remitano, DigiFinex, BitForex and Huobi).
 But, as you know, when it comes to crypto trading, the world is your playing field and the locality of the exchange doesn’t really matter that much.

 ProBit currently offers trading in 40+ different cryptos.
 But, according to information on the ProBit-website, 100+ other cryptos are “ready to be listed”.
 We’re not entirely sure what “ready to be listed” means, but it’s probably fair to assume that the number of supported cryptos at this trading platform will increase rapidly in the near future.